ply2022/NanoSeqWorkshop/_episodes/05-assembly.md

 - How can I assemble a genome with the reads generated from the nanopore sequencers.
 objectives:
 - Hybrid genome assembly using Nanopore and Illumina reads.
-- Scaffolding assembled contigs using Ragtag.
+- Scaffolding assembled contigs using RagTag.
 - Accessing genome assembly quality using BBMap and BUSCO.
 keypoints:
 - Don't forget to edit the email in the SLURM scripts.